Kenny Evans (high jumper)

 Kenny Evans (born April 6, 1979) is a retired American high jumper.
 He finished thirteenth at the 2000 Olympic Games.
-His personal best jump is 2.30 metres, achieved in April 2000 in Fayetteville.
+His personal best jump is 2.31 metres (7 ft 7 in), achieved in March 2000 in Fayetteville.

 Evans won the high jump at the 1998 and 2001 NCAA Indoor Track and Field Championships.
 He was also a three-time champion indoors and a winner outdoors at the Southeastern Conference Championships.

-Evans is the father of college basketball player Keenan Evans of Texas Tech University.
+Evans is the father of professional basketball player Keenan Evans, who previously played college basketball at Texas Tech University.